Lighten Up Your Deck This Winter

-Landscape lighting is used to enhance the aesthetics of gardens and landscapes as well as to provide security and safety for night time navigation.
+Landscape lighting is used to enhance the aesthetics of gardens and landscapes.
+It also can provide security and safety for nighttime navigation.

-When you’re entertaining, if you don’t have the traditional string party lights or fairy lights, you may be relying on floodlights or regular patio lighting, which is okay from a safety perspective, but not very cosy or visually appealing and does little to illuminate at ground level.
+When you’re entertaining, if you don’t have the traditional string party lights or fairy lights.
+You may be relying on floodlights or regular patio lighting,.
+That’s is okay from a safety perspective, but not very cosy or visually appealing and does little to illuminate at ground level.

 Deck Lighting Ideas